Urupukapuka

 is one of the only islands in the area where you can camp

-and there is a restaurant and shower/toilet facilities.
+and there are shower/toilet facilities.

 Urupukapuka